Brookview Assisted Living Facility

 No, it only includes independent assisted living, assisted living and skilled nursing facilities.

 A memo was sent to staff and families on March 12, 2020.
-A press release was sent to local news organizations and also posted on our website (to the left).
+An update was posted to The Woodland’s blog and Facebook page on December 9, 2020 and again on December 15, 2020.
 Updates are being posted to our website and our Facebook page.
 Additionally, we have set up a direct line 434-395-7013, which will be manned Monday-Friday, 9 a.m.–5 p.m. to answer all visitation questions.
 Interested parties may also email CEO@thewoodlandinc.com.
 We will continue to post updates on this page.